this-is-forever/Note-Knight/README.md

     mvn assembly:assembly

+You will then find the executable JAR file produced by Maven in the **target** folder.
+You can either open it through your Operating System's file explorer, or run the following command from the command line after running the above command:

+    javaw -classpath target/note-knight-1.1-jar-with-dependencies.jar application.Main

 Just want to try out the application?
 You can download it from [here](https://github.com/this-is-forever/Note-Knight/raw/master/note-knight-1.1-jar-with-dependencies.jar).

 You should be able to open the JAR file from Windows Explorer (or your OS's equivalent).
 If not, the following command works just as well: